middleton2020/JsonTools/README.md

 5) If you have any ideas for upgrades to this program, please let me know.
 I might want to include them.
 6) If you make any use of this program, please let me know what you're doing with it.
 It's very good for my ego :~D

+## Don't Forget
+When you're done with the JsonReader or JsonWriter, don't forget the call the Dispose() method on it to stop all those Node classes hanging around.

 ## Running JsonTools
 To understand how to use this module, it is benefitial to take a look at the Test classes, as these provide excellent examples.
 ### Use of the JsonWriter